acepriority/SVM-KNN-GNB/README.md

 You can analyze the results and draw conclusions about the effectiveness of each classifier for this particular dataset.
 Additionally, you can further improve the models' performance by tuning hyperparameters or experimenting with other algorithms.

-You can analyze the results and draw conclusions about the effectiveness of each classifier for this particular dataset.
-Additionally, you can further improve the models' performance by tuning hyperparameters or experimenting with other algorithms.

 ## Acknowledgments
 The Wine dataset used in this project is publicly available and can be found in the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Wine).